Rei-SwitchBot/faq/en-us/Pan Tilt Cam 2K.md

 Cloud storage only supports

-events-only recording, not continuous recording
+events-only recording, not continuous recording.

-.